rolinmb/rs-intern/README.md

 # /python
 Contains the most complete python implementation for the NDC Web-Scraping project.
-The python implementation uses import_temp.csv as the template and uses pandas to create new_import.xlsx as the target import file.<br />
+The python implementation uses 'import_temp.csv' as the template and uses pandas to create 'new_import.xlsx' as the target import file.<br />
 <ul>
 	<li><b>scrape_ndc.py</b>
 		<ul>